 We recommend implementing a leading EDR tool before the incident strikes.

 When evaluating EDR tools, be sure that they have capabilities like Windows Registry monitoring, File Integrity Monitoring, USB device control, DLP, etc. The leading EDR providers have aggregated these capabilities into a single cloud-native tool, and our MSSP customers benefit from our ability to prevent incidents and remotely contain and eradicate those very few which slip past the preventive controls.

 Items 1 to 3 will not be effective if you cannot centrally monitor the effectiveness of these controls and quickly mobilize when they fail, 24/7/365.

 Since no prevention control is perfect, you can be mathematically assured they will fail, eventually.
 Detecting, containing, eradicating, and recovering from those 1-in-a-billion failures is what separates high-performing organizations from those you hear about on the news.

-Centralized monitoring of your security ecosystem – whether on-premise, cloud-based, or decentralized and roaming – provides you oversight, and is the backstop you need to address the .001% of security incidents which represent real risk of a possible data breach.
+Centralized monitoring of your security ecosystem - whether on-premise, cloud-based, or decentralized and roaming – provides you oversight, and is the backstop you need to address the .001% of security incidents that represent the real risk of a possible data breach.